Generalized Inverse Optimal Control and its Application in Biology: Generalized Inverse Optimal Control

-A gIOC subproblem that is very relevant and actively researched is model identification \cite{camps2023discovering}.
-Dynamic systems theory is a powerful tool for modeling and understanding complex systems in nature and engineering.
-However, developing mechanistic dynamic models of biological systems is particularly challenging, as we can not rely on first principles in the same way as in physics.
+By encoding the underlying physical and (bio)chemical principles, \textbf{mechanistic models} provide the crucial advantages of offering deep scientific insight and the power to make reliable predictions far beyond the original experimental conditions.
+However, developing mechanistic dynamic models of biological systems is particularly challenging, as we cannot rely on first principles in the same way as in physics.
 Consequently, systematic model development is one of the key open problems in mathematical biology.

 Model discovery, i.e., the symbolic reconstruction of equations from data, is a highly desirable approach to automating the development of dynamic models.
 A number of different statistical and machine learning frameworks have been considered for model discovery, including symbolic regression, grammar-based methods, sparse regression, neural networks, Gaussian process regression, and Bayesian approaches, as reviewed in \cite{Ghadami2022-fj,Brunton2019-wp,Dzeroski2008-ja,camps2023discovering,metzcar2024review}.
 The sparse identification of nonlinear dynamics (SINDy) algorithm has been particularly successful \cite{Brunton2016-vw,Mangan2016-ge}.
 Other approaches solve the symbolic regression problem via mixed-integer optimization \cite{Cozad2018-lb,Kim2023-bt,Bertsimas2023-ge,Austel2017-xt}.
-There are many open research questions in model discovery and a significant gap in the literature concerning the concurrent identification of objective function, constraints, and dynamics.
-Given this ambitious goal, the availability and quality of data are essential for well-posedness of gIOC.
-Here, (structural and practical) identifiability, observability, and the propagation of prior error distributions towards those of quantities of interest play an important role.